andyjreyes/notodex/Notodex/README.txt

 - Search for a particular business card from within the slideshow
 - Allow Notodex to grab business cards with user-defined tags
 - View business cards from multiple notebooks at once
-- Notodex Premium users will be able to browse through business cards while offline
+- Offline viewing of business cards
-- Notodex Preimum users will also be able to see more than 500 cards at once
+- Be able to see more than MAX_PHOTOS_TO_RETURN business cards
 - Universal app coming soon!